arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ### NDP120 Processor Firmware and Models Upload

 Your board NDP120 processor files (firmware and models) are stored in your board's external Flash memory.
-It is recommended to format your Nicla Voice external Flash memory every time you are going to update the processor firmware or when you are going to update/add models to the external Flash memory.
+It is recommended to **format your Nicla Voice external Flash memory** every time you are going to update the processor firmware or when you are going to update/add models to the external Flash memory.
 Follow these steps to perform the external memory format process:

 1. Upload the `Syntiant_upload_fw_ymodem` sketch.
 This sketch can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> Syntiant_upload_fw_ymodem**. **Remember to select the board in the Arduino IDE first before navigating to the examples**.
-2. After uploading the sketch, navigate to the IDE's Serial Monitor and type an `F`.
-Your board's external memory should be erased, you can confirm this by typing an `L`.
+2. After uploading the sketch, navigate to the IDE's Serial Monitor, type `F`, and press `Enter`.
+Your board's external memory should be formatted now, you can confirm this by typing an `L`.

+After completing this process, you can upload NDP processor's firmware and model files to your board's external memory without issues.

 ## Support